Kitura/swift-html-entities/README.md

 * Supports HTML5 named character references (`NegativeMediumSpace;` etc.)
 * HTML5 spec-compliant; strict parse mode recognizes [parse errors](https://www.w3.org/TR/html5/syntax.html#tokenizing-character-references)
-* Supports decimal and hexadecimal escapes for non-named characters
+* Supports decimal and hexadecimal escapes for all characters
 * Simple to use as functions are added by way of extending the default `String` class
 * Minimal dependencies; implementation is completely self-contained

 ## Version Info

-HTMLEntities 2.0 runs on Swift 3, on both macOS and Ubuntu Linux.
+HTMLEntities 3.0 runs on Swift 3, on both macOS and Ubuntu Linux.

 ## Usage